 But only after you get an editor to look at your work.
 Unfortunately, there are many ESL writers online who aren’t fluent and aren’t aware they’re not fluent.
 The majority of the time, these are the folks with the least self-limiting beliefs, which is ironic.
-If you’re an ESL writer who questions your abilities, chances are, you’re English is already good.
+If you’re an ESL writer who questions your abilities, chances are, your English is already good.

 Stop telling yourself that your ESL status will hold you back, and start pitching.
 Be unafraid of rejection – and if you get a rejection that shows you exactly why you were rejected, hold those suggestions in your hands like a precious jewel, and get to work.

 The best thing that can ever happen to you in this business is to get a detailed rejection letter that tells you exactly what to work on.